Cloud platform for DLR

-German Aerospace Agency DLR launched a new version of CODE-DE, a platform providing data from European satellites concerning Germany.
-The portal is being developed by Polish company CloudFerro, specializing in providing cloud computing services, which won last year's DLR tender.
+A new version of CODE-DE, a platform providing data on Germany from the European satellites has been developed and is operated by CloudFerro, which won the DLR's tender.

 Synergy with European DIAS platform

 CODE-DE cloud computing infrastructure and satellite data for Germany are stored in the local data center in Frankfurt am Main.
 Users can also benefit from synergy with the CREODIAS platform, which is one of the European Copernicus DIAS (Data and Information Access Services) systems and collects more than 16 petabytes of satellite data.
-Both platforms work together to ensure efficient use of resources, but also autonomy for key national processes.
+Both platforms work together to ensure efficient use of resources but the autonomy for key national processes has also been maintained.

-The new platform will be optimized in terms of cloud security.
+The new platform is optimized in terms of cloud security.
 CODE-DE meets the provisions of the German Federal Data Protection Act and will be certified by BSI, the Federal Office for Information Security.
 This guarantees that German authorities and other institutions can implement their applications securely on CODE-DE.

-The new version of CODE-DE platform is available at code-de.org since April 2020.
+The new version of the CODE-DE platform is available at code-de.org since April 2020.